cdagnino/cdagnino.github.io/_posts/2016-12-28-gerrymandering-making-maps-with-R-and-Leaflet.md

 colnames(hispanic_df) <- c("NAMELSAD", "perc_hispanic")
 ```

 `hispanic_df` is a `data.frame` with a percentage hispanic column and a `NAMELSAD` column that contains the Census Tract number.
-We'll use this one as a key to make the merge with the polygons contains in `ill_tracts`
+We'll use this key to merge with the polygons contained in `ill_tracts`.

 ```r